darcys22/blockchain_ledger/readme.md

 TODO
-Tools make a big file of transactions, test all the new things with bigger files.
-Make the current generator better and document it cause you keep forgetting
+make the core.yaml file complete and update shit
-Make a separate protocol that works (Employees?) download GL listing from QB Online and convert into this actually figure out how to save on blockchain
+Make a separate protocol that works (Employees?)
+Make the TBimporter more general actually figure out how to save on blockchain